center center

 Middletown Township's Road Improvement Program is a fourteen-year plan to repave more than 100 miles of Township-owned roads in the community.
 Damaged and worn roads can cause safety hazards and additional risk to vehicle maintenance.
 It is important to keep road repaving on schedule because delays cause additional wear to roads, making them more expensive to fix and maintain over longer periods of time.

-The bid is being prepared to complete the base bid and alternates most effectively within the established budget ($1M) under the Township’s 2023 Capital Improvement Projects.
 The Township solicits bids for repaving several miles of Township roads each year.
 Soliciting bids from contractors allows the Township to find a competitive rate from various businesses, while avoiding overhead costs such as equipment and seasonal personnel.

 The full list of roads (all or in part) to be paved include: